Submitted: 6 December 2018; Revised: 12 December 2018; Accepted: 14 December 2018; Published online first: 19 December 2018

-The level of competition in the generics market between 2004‒2016 was determined by calculating the Herfindahl-Hirschman Index (HHI), a measure of market concentration.
+The level of competition in the generics market between 2004–2016 was determined by calculating the Herfindahl-Hirschman Index (HHI), a measure of market concentration.
 In this case, market concentration is the extent to which sales in a drugs market are dominated by one or more manufacturers.
 During the study period, the team’s analysis showed a decline in concentration for most therapeutic classes of generic drugs.
-As such, the HHI values indicate distinctly low levels of competition between manufacturers of generic products.
+As such, the HHI values indicate distinctly low levels of competition between manufacturers of generic drug products.

 Monopolies reign over US generics

-As a result of these findings, the authors conclude that the US generic drugs market is in a relatively steady state with low levels of competition between generic manufactures.
+As a result of these findings, the authors conclude that the US generic drugs market is in a relatively steady state with low levels of competition between generics manufactures.
 This contrasts with previous assumptions and published works that assume a high level of competition involving four or more competitors following patent expiry of originator molecules.
-The generics drugs market is made up of relatively small revenue products that have a monopoly, or at most a duopoly.
+The generic drugs market is made up of relatively small revenue products that have a monopoly, or at most a duopoly.
 The authors note that, considering the lack of competition, it is perhaps surprising that the price of generics has not risen further.

 The study concludes with a summary of a number of testable hypotheses based on economic theory that may explain the US generics landscape observed.
 The authors encourage further investigation of these hypotheses in order to better understand generics markets and the impact of policy on keeping products affordable.

 Provenance and peer review: Article abstracted based on published scientific or research papers recommended by members of the Editorial Board; internally peer reviewed.